 Stage 6 of Change Management: Integration

-Stage 6: Integration
+Stage 6: Integration of the Changes

 To accomplish this final stage, you must build the changes into all of the systems and processes in the organization so that the changes are fundamental to how you work.
 So, the changes will have an impact on how you hire employees, how you provide recognition and what you recognize, and how you measure the success and contributions of employees.